History and heritage

-The University - and the School of Materials in particular - has played an important role in driving these forward, and the innovation and skill of our scientists, engineers, designers and graduates continue to help position Manchester as a true global hub.
+The University - and the Department of Materials in particular - has played an important role in driving these forward, and the innovation and skill of our scientists, engineers, designers and graduates continue to help position Manchester as a true global hub.

 From Cottonopolis to Graphene City

-The School of Materials was formed following the unification of UMIST and The Victoria University of Manchester in 2004, with the fusing of the Corrosion and Protection Centre, the Manchester Materials Science Centre and the Department of Textiles and Paper.
-The Manchester Materials Science Centre - the old home of the School of Materials, which has since made way for the Manchester Engineering Campus Development Project - was formed in 1988 with the merging of the UMIST Department of Polymer Science and Technology and the joint departments of Metallurgy and Materials Science.
+The Department of Materials was formed following the unification of UMIST and The Victoria University of Manchester in 2004, with the fusing of the Corrosion and Protection Centre, the Manchester Materials Science Centre and the Department of Textiles and Paper.
+The Manchester Materials Science Centre - the old home of the Department of Materials, which has since made way for the Manchester Engineering Campus Development Project - was formed in 1988 with the merging of the UMIST Department of Polymer Science and Technology and the joint departments of Metallurgy and Materials Science.

 - textiles and paper

 Textiles and paper were two of the original departments formed when the Mechanics Institution was created in 1824.
 When UMIST was established in 1966 - which later merged with The Victoria University of Manchester in 2004 - both were still influential in educating students for major global businesses.